infinitydaemon/OpSec-Kernel/Documentation/scsi/scsi-generic.rst

 Major versions of the sg driver
 ===============================
-There are three major versions of sg found in the Linux kernel (lk):
+There are three major versions of sg found in the linux kernel (lk):
       - sg version 1 (original) from 1992 to early 1999 (lk 2.2.5) .
 	It is based in the sg_header interface structure.
       - sg version 2 from lk 2.2.6 in the 2.2 series.
 It is based on